bimdata/documentation-old/doc_sphinx/concepts/cloud.rst

 Cloud users can't see cloud collaborators.
 This means that a contractor on a project can't see every collaborator of the company.

-A cloud is a workspace for your company.
-It also could be a personal playground.

 References
 ------------